Family members charged in fatal neglect of elderly man

 For three months after Weaver's death, the affidavit said, Virginia Weaver continued to endorse and deposit her father-in-law's pension checks from AMETEK Inc. She is charged with stealing more than $3,000 in this manner.

+"I never in my wildest dream thought there was someone lying in there dying," she said.

-All four suspects were arraigned, and bail was set at $500,000 for each defendant.
+All four suspects were arraigned, and bail was set at $500,000 for each defendant, except Virginia Weaver.
+Her bail was set at $750,000.

 ------